invenio - registration

 Ordering files and other archival material

-Due to the protective measurements concerning COVID-19 visits to the reading room of the Political Archive are only possible by prior agreement.
+Visits to the reading room of the Political Archive are only possible by prior agreement.
 After it has been granted to you, you can order files that are only available in its original form through invenio.

 The archivist you have been in contact with will help you with ordering files that, due to restrictions, you can’t order yourself.